 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The month of March is a pleasantly low-key time to visit Taiwan.
 Everyone is back to work after the Lunar New Year holiday, and there are no national holidays in Taiwan in March to disrupt your travel plans.

-March in Taiwan is the tail end of winter in Taiwan.
+March is a transitional month between winter in Taiwan and spring in Taiwan.
 Lingering chilly weather and a moderate amount of drizzling rain in Taipei and other parts of Northern Taiwan mean that temperatures are still suitable for visiting hot springs.
 In Southern Taiwanese cities such as Tainan and Kaohsiung, things are already starting to heat up a little, and even Taipei is usually starting to feel warmer by the end of March.

 Certain types of cherry blossom, tulips (until mid-March), azaleas (beginning mid-month), and calla lilies (beginning late month) bloom in March, making it one of the best months of the year for flower viewing.